gabrielg2020/portfolio/.github/pull_request_template.md

 ## Description

-A clear consise description of the changes.
+A clear concise description of the changes.

 ## Type of Change